isabella232/advertising-cloud.en/help/dsp/admin/blocked-sites-list-edit.md

 ---
-title: Edit an Account-level or Advertiser-level Blocked Sites List
+title: Edit an Account-Level or Advertiser-Level Blocked Sites List
 description: Learn how to manage the blocked sites list for an account or advertiser.
 ---
-# Edit an Account-level or Advertiser-level Blocked Sites List
+# Edit an Account-Level or Advertiser-Level Blocked Sites List

 1. In the main menu, click **Settings > Sites.**